Automattic/Co-Authors-Plus/blocks/readme.md

 ### Extending

-If you have written a plugin that modifies the REST API response, you can similarly modify the example data either on the server-side using the filter `coauthor_blocks_store_data` or the client-side using the filter `cap.author-placeholder`
+If you have written a plugin that modifies the REST API response, you can similarly modify the example data either on the server-side using the filter `coauthors_blocks_store_data` or the client-side using the filter `cap.author-placeholder`